dvu4/InsightDataScience-pharmacy-counting/src/README.md

 These files are provided in the `insight_testsuite/tests/test_1/input` and `insight_testsuite/tests/test_1/output` folders, respectively.

-# Directory structure
+# Repo Directory Structure

-The directory structure for your repo should look like this:
+The directory structure for the repo is organized :

     ├── README.md
     ├── run.sh
-    ├── notebook
+    ├── pharmacy_counting_notebook.ipynb
-    │   └── pharmacy_counting_notebook.ipynb
+    │
     ├── src
     │   └── pharmacy-counting.py
     ├── input